PixelPress image optimisation for WebP and AVIF

 Free on Linux

-Debian release for Linux
+Ubuntu and Debian release

 View Linux release